-Texture-mapping-based volume rendering25 suffers from various problems such as limited accuracy in the compositing pipeline - which might be overcome in announced graphics accelerators - limited texture/graphics memory that does not accommodate the whole dataset, and sampling problems57 that are successively reduced.
+Texture-mapping-based volume rendering26 suffers from various problems such as limited accuracy in the compositing pipeline - which might be overcome in announced graphics accelerators - limited texture/graphics memory that does not accommodate the whole dataset, and sampling problems58 that are successively reduced.

-To date, rich research has been investigated the use of texture mapping graphics hardware for volume rendering.
-In 1998, Westermann and Ertl presented 3D texture mapping-based volume rendering with isosurface shading 85.
-Meißner et al. extended this approach with advanced clipping methods and shading of volumetric data56.
+Many research contributions have investigated the use of texture mapping graphics hardware for volume rendering.
+In 1998, Westermann and Ertl presented 3D texture mapping-based volume rendering with isosurface shading 86.
+Meißner et al. extended this approach with advanced clipping methods and shading of volumetric data57.
 In the past four years, many more researchers have improved the visual quality of texture mapping-based volume rendering.
-Engel et al. have coined pre-integrated volume rendering to address high reconstruction frequencies in transfer functions 31, which also enables to reduce the sampling rate to some extend.
-Other approaches use also the programmability of modern graphics hardware to improve the quality and the speed of this volume rendering approach ^{55, 64}.
+Engel et al. have coined pre-integrated volume rendering to address high reconstruction frequencies in transfer functions 32, which also enables to reduce the sampling rate to some extend.
+Other approaches use also the programmability of modern graphics hardware to improve the quality and the speed of this volume rendering approach ^{56,65}.

 However, one of the major limits of texture-mappingbased volume rendering remains; since the full dataset rarely fits into the texture/graphics memory of the graphics accelerator, various swapping - ie., bricking - and compression methods need to be applied.
-Overall, it does still not provide sufficient performance for interactive endoscopy applications.
-More details can be found in tutorials on texture-mapping based volume graphics^{46, 30}.
+Overall, it still does not provide sufficient performance for interactive endoscopy applications.
+More details can be found in tutorials on texture-mapping based volume graphics^{47, 31}.